latextemplates/generator-latex-template/README.md

 > Generates latextemplates (e.g., for thesis, workshops, conferences, IEEEtran, LNCS, ...) out of "micro-templates"

+See the **[Talk about the generator](https://github.com/dante-ev/Vortraege_Tagungen/blob/master/2019-Herbst/Oliver%20Kopp%20-%20The%20LaTeX%20Template%20Generator%20-%20dante2019-herbst.pdf)** for an overview on the aims and the general concept.

+## Background information

 There are many latex templates out there.
 All of them make use of certain packages such as [hyperref], [listings], or [minted].
 The packages have to be a) included in the `.tex` file somehow and b) configured.